If your procedure is scheduled for the morning, you should not eat or drink from midnight the night before

 More information about food and meals services can be found here.

-Pastoral care offers people holistic and compassionate care through counselling, advocacy and listening.
+Spiritual care offers people holistic and compassionate care through counselling, advocacy and listening.

 Volunteers provide bed side visiting.
 Services of worship representing most denominations are held in our multi-faith Chapels.